netgroup-polito/onos-applications/ovsdbrest/README.md

 ## Install
 To install the application on a running onos instance run the following steps.

-- first of all you need to install the ovsdb driver provided by onos.
+- first of all, if it is not ready installed, you need to install the ovsdb driver provided by onos.
 On your onos root directory run:

         cd drivers/ovsdb/
         onos-app {onos-address} reinstall target/onos-drivers-ovsdb-1.7.0-SNAPSHOT.oar